Docs / For maintainers & developers / 02

 Getting started

-Register or claim a project, fund it, and create your first compute key.
+Register or claim a project, fund it, and create an OpenRouter API key for top models.

-Maintainers register or claim public GitHub repositories, then create capped compute keys after the project has balance.
-The key is an OpenRouter credential scoped to a dollar limit you set — the secret is shown once, never stored.
+Maintainers register or claim public GitHub repositories, then create OpenRouter API keys funded by donated compute.
+Each compute key is an OpenRouter-compatible credential with a dollar limit you set from the project balance — the secret is shown once, never stored.

 Register or claim a project